Rakesh9600/hello-world/README.md

 # hello-world
-A sample example repo
-A sample demo master-copy branch for backup and redundency
+A sample example repo/demo master-copy branch for backup and redundency